 The Wheel Collider is a special colliderAn invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

-See in Glossary, wheel physics, and a slip-based tire friction model.
+See in Glossary detection, wheel physics, and a slip-based tire friction model.
 It can be used for objects other than wheels, but it is specifically designed for vehicles with wheels.

 For guidance on using the Wheel Collider, see the Unity Wheel Collider tutorial.

 |Mass||The Mass of the wheel.|